oracle/weblogic-monitoring-exporter/samples/kubernetes/end2end/docs/08-alert.md

 ![Active Alert](./images/active-alert.png)

 ### Verification in Alertmanager
 Now let's check whether the Alertmanager has received the alert.
-View the Alertmanager's alert page at the URL, `http://<HostIP>:32000/#/alerts`.
+View the Alertmanager's alert page at `http://<HostIP>:32000/#/alerts`.
 You should find one alert, as shown below.

 ![Received Alert](./images/received-alert.png)

 ### Verification in Webhook Server
 After the Alertmanger receives the alert, it should send notifications to the configured receiver, the webhook.
-Let's check the output of the webhook server.
+Check the output of the webhook server.

 Get the pod name of the webhook server.
 ```
 POD_NAME=$(kubectl -n webhook get pod -l app=webhook -o jsonpath="{.items[0].metadata.name}")